Back to Work Enterprise Allowance

 Disability payments and work

-You may be able to work and either keep all or some of your disability payment.
-Find out how rehabilitative work can affect your disability payment and any secondary benefits you are getting.
+Information on how rehabilitative work or training can affect your disability payment and any extra benefits you are getting.

 Jobseeker's Allowance and work

 Explains how your income from work and your spouse's income from work can affect your rate of Jobseeker's Allowance.